zhuguangxiang/julia/doc/src/manual/modules.md

 Other known potential failure scenarios include:

-1. Global counters (for example, for attempting to uniquely identify objects) Consider the following code snippet:
+1. Global counters (for example, for attempting to uniquely identify objects).
+Consider the following code snippet:

    ```julia